SPARLab/BikeMaps/README.md

 If all dependancies have been met, running `./manage.py runserver` should start the development server at 127.0.0.1

-_Note: There are additional requirements for serving this application in a production setting, and the relevant Django documentation should be consulted in this scenary.
+_Note: There are additional requirements for serving this application in a production setting, and the relevant Django documentation should be consulted in this scenario.
 This repo does not provide production settings for security reasons._

 ##### Data output